Bucha, Ukraine

-The Battle of Bucha was part of the Kyiv offensive in the 2022 Russian invasion of Ukraine.
-The battle lasted from 27 February 2022 to 31 March 2022 and ended with the withdrawal of Russian forces.
-Mayor Anatolii Fedoruk reported that Bucha had been fully retaken from Russian forces as of 31 March.
+The battle of Bucha was a major part of the northern front of the Russian invasion of Ukraine.
+The battle lasted from 27 February to 31 March 2022, when Russian forces withdrew and mayor Anatolii Fedoruk reported that the city had been fully retaken.

 After Ukrainian forces regained control of Bucha, reports and testimonies of war crimes committed by the Russian military began to circulate.
 These war crimes have been collectively labeled the Bucha massacre.

 Etymology

 According to a local historian from Bucha, Anatoliya Zborovsky, Bucha was named after a nearby river, the Bucha River, which referred to the strength of the river's currents in ancient times.

 According to an urban legend, during the construction of the railway station, the workers were not paid so they started a huge scandal, or "bucha" (буча – scandal).
 The railway station received this name after its completion, so did the village.

 History

 The settlement arose with the construction of the Kyiv–Kovel railway in 1898 around a small train stop by the Bucha River along the Kyiv–Kovel railway similar to one in the modern city of Irpin.
 In close vicinity to the Bucha train stop, there was a small village called Yablunka, where there used to be a brick factory.
 Yablunka is mentioned in the 19th century Polish Geographic dictionary as the village of Jabłonka 37 versts away from Kyiv.

 During World War II, before the liberation of Kiev from Nazi forces in December 1943, Bucha was the location of the headquarters of the 1st Ukrainian Front commanded by General Vatutin.

-Bucha was granted city status on February 9, 2006 (previously, Bucha was an urban-type settlement within the Irpin city municipality).
+Bucha was granted city status on 9 February 2006 (previously, Bucha was an urban-type settlement within the Irpin city municipality).
 Until 18 July 2020, Bucha was incorporated as a city of oblast significance.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Bucha was merged into Bucha Raion.